 Students are recommended to complete a FAFSA for federal aid (e.g. unsubsidized loans).
 There are a few assistantships available, as well as, on campus jobs.
-For more detailed information students should visit the Career and Professional Development Center.
+For more detailed information students should visit the Career and Internship Center.

 Can you switch between the Industrial and Organizational Psychology and Counseling Psychology concentrations?

 If you decide during your course at UB that one of the other concentrations is a better fit for you, then you must complete a change of program/specialization form.
 It would first be recommended that you speak with the program director for the new program to ensure that the switch is indeed the best fit for you and your career goals.
 The change of program form will need to be approved by the program director for the concentration that you will be switching to.
 Prior to official approval the program director will review the your qualifications and, when able to approve the change, sign that form, which must also be signed by the dean of the College of Arts and Sciences.
 The program director may accept into the new program a maximum of 12 credits in which you have earned a B (3.0) or better grade.
 For those credits earned at the University of Baltimore and approved for credit in the new program, the program director must decide to either accept all such credits with grades or to accept all such credits without grades on a case-by-case basis.

 What are the typical class time offerings for your courses?